DeepankarSinha/megoro-kernel/README.md

 # megoro-kernel
-Project merogo (MErryGOROund) is based on designing and developing a kernel for educational purpose..(really?)
+Project merogo (MErryGOROund) is based on designing and developing a kernel for educational purpose...

 TO BUILD:s
 --Requirement: